The Magic of Translation Memories and Glossaries

 Does this look familiar?
 Probably not.
-Unfortunately, not many translation providers explain how translation pricing works in favor of the client and how clients can actually help the translation service provider create better, faster and more accurate translations!
+Unfortunately, not many translation providers explain how translation pricing works in favour of the client and how clients can actually help the translation service provider create better, faster and more accurate translations!

 Let’s start at the beginning.
 Imagine you’re a first-time translation client, like in the example above, with a weekly requirement of legal text translation.
 More likely than not, you would begin your search for the perfect translation service provider online or via a trusted reference.
 At this point, your expectations would be fairly basic – low cost, great quality!

-You may find agencies which charge less than average but still have a good track record.
+You may find agencies that charge less than average but still have a good track record.
 They will have a static rate card which they would be happy to share with you.
 In that case, you would always pay the same amount per word translated for as long as you are associated with the respective agency, regardless of the amount of business you give them.
 However, if at some point in the future, you come across another agency with more competitive rates, your loyalty towards your existing agency may weaken.
-Lower rates upfront may be a great incentive to change service providers in the short run, but by doing so, you would lose the three significant benefits that a good, client-centric agency would provide – translation memory, provision for a translation glossary and variable pricing.
+Lower rates upfront may be a great incentive to change service providers in the short run.
+But, by doing so, you would lose the three significant benefits that a good, client-centric agency would provide – translation memory, provision for a translation glossary and variable pricing.

 One of the greatest benefits of an established association with a good language translation service provider is that content once translated, will be stored in an electronic database.
 The content may be in the form of words, phrases, paragraphs, etc. and is referred to as ‘segments.’
 Segments made of the source and target language pairs are known as units.
 There are several software programs known as translation memory managers (TMM) that may be used along with computer-assisted translation (CAT) tools to help human translators perform more efficiently.